 More information | Handbook | Admission Requirements | Choosing a College | Contact a College Graduate Director| How to Apply | Frequently Asked Questions

 Master of Arts in Theology (MA) (St. Michael's) - Closed to new admissions*

 The Master of Arts in Theology requires no previous theological studies and thus is similar in some respects to a basic degree.
 But since it moves students quickly to the point where they are able to participate in graduate degree seminars, it is considered a graduate degree.
 The MA provides excellent preparation for doctoral studies, though students should note that tuition costs are higher in the second year than for basic degree programs.
 Please note that the Master of Arts in Theology degree is awarded by the University of St. Michael’s College, and is not conferred conjointly with the University of Toronto and your college of registration.
 Students in such non-conjoint degrees have limited access to student and library services provided by the University of Toronto.

-- Length: Two years (twelve courses, seven of which are at the graduate degree level, plus thesis).
+- Length: Minimum two years (twelve courses, seven of which are at the graduate degree level, plus thesis); maximum six years

 *CLOSURE: Please note that as of Fall 2016, TST closed admissions to the non-conjoint MA in Theology (University of St. Michael’s College).
 The new conjoint MA in Theological Studies replaces the non-conjoint MA in Theology.
 TST, of course, is strongly committed to supporting all students to the completion of the programs into which they were admitted.